 Basically, a rubric is a device for organizing and interpreting data gathered from observations of student performance.
 They break skills and concepts into smaller components that are easy to evaluate.
 They can be used for a specific assignment or to evaluate a student's overall performance in a content area.
 Take a look at these sample rubrics for different grade levels and content areas:

-- Sample Rubric for Anchor Activity, Grades 5–8 (PDF)
+- Sample Rubric for an Anchor Activity (Grades 5–8)

 Rubrics differ from traditional methods of assessment in that they examine students in the actual process of learning, clearly showing them how their work is being evaluated.
 Rubrics communicate detailed explanations of what constitutes excellence in a project and provide a clear teaching directive.
 Each level of the rubric is scaled, usually on a scale of 1 to 4, with 4 being the highest and 1 being the lowest.

 Want to create rubrics for individual assignments and projects?
-Visit Scholastic's Rubric Maker.
+Use Scholastic's customizable Rubric Maker.

-This article was excerpted from Instructor, published by Scholastic.
+This article was excerpted from Teacher magazine, published by Scholastic.